- Background on Homocysteine

 Background on Homocysteine

 Methionine is an essential amino acid obtained from protein in the diet.
-Some methionine is turned into homocysteine.
-The body turns much of this homocysteine back into methionine with the help of vitamin B12.
-If someone is B12-deficient, homocysteine levels will increase because this reaction cannot take place.
+As a byproduct of metabolism, some methionine is converted to homocysteine.
+The body turns much of this homocysteine back into methionine with the help of vitamin B12, but if someone is B12-deficient, homocysteine levels will increase.

 |Black beans||cooked||1/2 cup||128|